aliyyah-u/my-codef-site/content/about/_index.md

 >
 > I love crocheting

+This quote also works perfectly for my coding experience:

+> I hate programming
+>
+> I hate programming
+>
+> I hate programming
+>
+> It's finished!
+>
+> I love programming

 I coded this website during my CodeF week at RVU :)

 You can check out my gitHub page [over here](https://github.com/UAliyyah) to see more of my coding work.

-**I hope you enjoy your time here, and learn something new.** Crocheting is not as difficult as it seems (and coding is also very fun!) :D
+**I hope you enjoy your time here, and learn something new.**

+And a little side note - crocheting is not as difficult as it seems (and coding is also very fun!) :D